bulbaattacks/python-project-52/README.md

 ### About
 Task Manager system allows you to create tasks, assign executors and update their statuses.
-You can take a look at deployed app [here](https://python-project-52-production-409d.up.railway.app)

 ### How to run